chaulagaisachin/learnKube/Lesson 1/README.md

 | Community | Large | Large |
 | Maturity | Mature | Less mature |
 | Complexity | High | Low |

+* As you can see, both Kubernetes and Docker Swarm offer similar capabilities for container orchestration, scaling, load balancing, and service discovery.
+* However, Kubernetes has more advanced features for self-healing, rolling updates, and native support for stateful workloads.
+* It also has a custom scheduler and ingress capabilities, which are not available in Docker Swarm.
+Additionally, Kubernetes has a larger and more mature community, but it is also more complex to set up and use than Docker Swarm.